 The decision about using a colocation center for Bitcoin mining has some unique considerations that are worth exploring to make Bitcoin mining efforts as profitable as possible.
 Many of the needs for Bitcoin mining are counter-intuitive.
 Bitcoin mining needs are not what is desirable for the colocation of computers performing other types of critical-path functions for an organization.
 The main concerns for Bitcoin mining are the cost/type of electrical power, the cost of rental rack space, the climate-controlled conditions, the data security, and the redundancy level.

-Bitcoin mining requires complex mathematical calculations that use significant CPU processing capacity.
+Bitcoin mining requires complex mathematical calculations that use significant processing capacity.
 Bitcoin mining uses specially-configured computers that consume a lot of electrical power.
 The cost of the electricity used in a colocation center is a significant portion of the Bitcoin mining expense.
 The charge for the cost of electricity is a rate per kilowatt-hour.
 The calculation of the monthly electrical expense comes from using the rate and the power usage requirements of the Bitcoin mining equipment.

 The source of electrical power is also a concern for those who want to have an environmentally-friendly operation.
 It is harmful to the environment to use non-renewable sources of electrical power, such as electricity derived from burning coal.
 It is better to choose a colocation facility that gets its power from a renewable resource such as hydroelectric power.